bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 ### OpenShift Persistent Volumes (NetApp)

 All NetApp storage classes support resizing (bigger only).
-You can start with a small volume and edit your Persisent Volume Claim (PVC) to have a larger `.spec.resources.requests.storage` later if you need more.
+You can start with a small volume and edit your Persistent Volume Claim (PVC) to have a larger `.spec.resources.requests.storage` later if you need more.
 You may need to restart the pods attached to let the resize trigger on re-mount. **Note: the storage increase is capped by the storage quota assigned to the namespace.
 For the current resource quota sizes, see [OpenShift project resource quotas](/openshift-project-resource-quotas/).

 * **NetApp File**: `netapp-file-standard` is the default storage class for the platform and the type of storage you get if you don't specify a specific `storageClass`.